Eupetaurus: Description

 The cheek teeth are unique as they are both flat-crowned and high crowned (hypsodont), setting Eupetaurus apart from other squirrels and suggesting that they feed on very abrasive plant material, including pine needles.
+This genus possesses the largest cranium among all flying squirrel species and exhibits extreme cranial morphology among them, with features associated to functional demands required for processing its hard, low-nutrient food source.
 The western woolly flying squirrel has a grizzled-grey pelage with pronounced frosting, in contrast to the more saturated brown coloration of the two other species, and has more robust cusps and cheek teeth.

 Relationships

 The woolly flying squirrels are unique among the flying squirrels because of their large size and unique dentition.
 This led a few early researchers to go so far as to create a distinct family.
 Some of their arguments were based on poorly drawn and labeled diagrams of the cranium and lower jaw of E. cinereus.
 Zahler and Woods (1997) suggest instead that Eupetaurus is closely related to another genus of large flying squirrels, Petaurista.
 A 2021 study suggested that Eupetaurus is the sister genus to a clade consisting of Aeromys and Biswamayopterus.